-Another important feature of the clamp multimeter is the current.
+Another essential feature of the clamp multimeter is the current.
 Measuring current means determining the flow of electricity through a conductor.
 The clamp multimeters are absolute measuring tools evident in different electronic repairing processes.

 We need to consider the main thing here: the clamp multimeters, especially the Fluke 323 and Fluke 324, measure the current in Amperes rather than Watts.
 40 Amps on clamp multimeters is equal to a 110 Volt circuit.

 As of current, both Fluke 323 and Fluke 324 are much similar.
 These options measure only the alternative current up to 400 amps and not the direct current.

 Fluke 323 VS 324 Voltage

-Voltage is another important feature of a clamp multimeter that one has to consider.
+Voltage is another essential feature of a clamp multimeter that one has to consider.
 The clamp multimeters are the electrical test tools perfect for the primary digital multimeter and current sensor.

 These products can effectively measure AC and DC voltage of about 600 Volts which is quite good, especially when most of the clamp multimeters available in the market are not explicitly built for measuring voltage.